 Classic jargon meaning what are your customers thinking when they are on your site.
 If you want to find out then use Usability Testing and ask your panel.

 This really means looking at the opposite of conversion ie what is stopping customers convert?
 This will come about after your research and you start to form the hypothesis that you are going to test and confirm.
-Examples include lack of signs of trust, is it ‘bad traffic’ coming to the site?
+Examples include lack of signs of trust.

-This is a big no as your Web site can be penalised for having the same content on the site twice or more.
+This is a big no as your Web site can be penalised by search engines for having the same content on the site twice or more.
 See ‘Canonical Tag.’

 Everything off your site that might affect conversion including your competition.

 How your eyes ‘travel’ over the page.
 Different from print and something a good designer will take into account when building the page.

 Software that shows you where a person looks on the page and in what order they look.
 Usually presented as a ‘heat map’ a page will look very different to a visitor.

 Any factor affecting conversion can be checked with multivariate testing software.